OfficeDev/office-js-docs-pr/docs/onenote/onenote-add-ins-programming-overview.md

 ---
 title: OneNote JavaScript API programming overview
 description: ''
-ms.date: 03/19/2019
+ms.date: 06/20/2019
 localization_priority: Priority
 ---

 # OneNote JavaScript API programming overview

-OneNote introduces a JavaScript API for OneNote Online add-ins.
+OneNote introduces a JavaScript API for OneNote add-ins on the web.
 You can create task pane add-ins, content add-ins, and add-in commands that interact with OneNote objects and connect to web services or other web-based resources.

 > [!NOTE]
 > If you plan to [publish](../publish/publish.md) your add-in to AppSource and make it available within the Office experience, make sure that you conform to the [AppSource validation policies](/office/dev/store/validation-policies).
 For example, to pass validation, your add-in must work across all platforms that support the methods that you define (for more information, see [section 4.12](/office/dev/store/validation-policies#4-apps-and-add-ins-behave-predictably) and the [Office Add-in host and availability page](../overview/office-add-in-availability.md)).